PU-Transformer: Point Cloud Upsampling Transformer: Methodology

 After the local \emph{geometric} context $\mathcal{G}_{geo}$ and local \emph{feature} context $\mathcal{G}_{feat}$ are constructed, we then fuse them for a comprehensive point feature representation.
 Specifically, $\mathcal{G}_{geo}$ and $\mathcal{G}_{feat}$ are encoded via two MLPs, $\bm{\mathcal{M}}_{\Phi}$ and $\bm{\mathcal{M}}_{\Theta}$, respectively; further, we comprehensively aggregate the local information, $\mathcal{G}\in\mathbb{R}^{N\times C^\prime}$\footnote{equivalent to \enquote{$\mathcal{G}_{l}$} in Alg.~\ref{alg:put}}, using a concatenation between the encoded two types of local context, followed by a max-pooling function operating over the neighborhoods.
 The above operations can be summarized as:

 Unlike the local graphs in DGCNN~\cite{wang2019dynamic} that need to be updated in every encoder based on the \emph{dynamic} relations in embedding space, both of our $\mathcal{G}_{geo}$ and $\mathcal{G}_{feat}$ are constructed (\ie, Eq.~\ref{equ:2} and~\ref{equ:4}) and encoded (\ie, $\bm{\mathcal{M}}_{\Phi}$ and $\bm{\mathcal{M}}_{\Theta}$ in Eq.~\ref{equ:g}) in the same way, following \emph{fixed} 3D geometric relations (\ie, ${\forall}p_j\in Ni(p_i)$ defined upon \emph{3D-Euclidean distance}).
-The main benefits of our approach can be concluded from two aspects: (i) it is practically efficient since the expensive knn algorithm just needs to be conducted once, while the searching results can be utilized in all Positional Encoding blocks of the PU-Transformer body; and (ii) the local \emph{geometric} and \emph{feature} context are represented in a similar manner following the same metric, contributing to \emph{fairly fusing} the two types of context.
+The main benefits of our approach can be concluded from two aspects: (i) it is practically efficient since the expensive knn algorithm just needs to be conducted once, while the searching results can be utilized in all Positional Fusion blocks of the PU-Transformer body; and (ii) the local \emph{geometric} and \emph{feature} context are represented in a similar manner following the same metric, contributing to \emph{fairly fusing} the two types of context.
+A detailed behavior analysis of this block is provided in the supplementary material.

 Overall, the Positional Fusion block can not only encode the positional information about a set of unordered points for the transformer's processing, but also aggregate comprehensive local details for accurate point cloud upsampling.